No more drones in Sacramento County regional parks

 “People who aren’t skilled in flying their aircraft can injure others,” said Michael Doane, chief ranger for county’s regional parks.
 “We are making this clear also to avoid conflicts between wildlife and humans.”

-Thomas Bartlett, CEO of Image In Flight, a drone photography service based in Rancho Cordova, worries that the amendment will impact his business and the public interest in flying drones.
-Image in Flight is the largest drone service in Northern California; it worked with Toyota and Golden One Center in the past, Bartlett said.
+Thomas Bartlett, CEO of Image in Flight, a drone photography service based in Rancho Cordova, worries that the amendment will impact his business and the public interest in flying drones.
+Image in Flight is the largest drone service in Northern California, Bartlett said; it has worked with Toyota and Golden 1 Center in the past.

 “I sort of understand why they want to prohibit it, but this seems a bit excessive,” Bartlett said.
 “Sometimes there are events held in parks, so we are asked to work there.
 That will be a problem.”